 Reality: Prime locations often have the highest failure rates due to unsustainable rents and intense competition.
 Secondary locations with loyal customer bases frequently outlast their flashier competitors.

 Succession planning starts with location selection.
 Will the location appeal to potential buyers if you sell?
 Can the business operate there without your personal relationships?
-Locations dependent on owner personality or connections become unsellable assets.
+Locations that depend on the owner’s personality or connections become unsellable assets.

-My experience with risk came early.
+My own experience with risk came early.
 We’d signed a beautiful lease, perfect location, great terms.
-Six months later, the council announced major roadworks – two years of construction hell.
+Six months later, the council announced major roadworks: two years of construction hell.
 We survived, barely, but I learned to check infrastructure plans going out five years minimum.

 Generic location advice only goes so far.
-Every industry has unique requirements that trump general effective methods.
+Every industry has its own requirements that override general rules.

 Retail businesses live and die by foot traffic patterns.
 But not all foot traffic is equal.
 Destination retailers can thrive in secondary locations if they create compelling reasons to visit.
 Impulse-purchase businesses need prime visibility.
 Service retailers need convenient parking more than window displays.

-Food service locations require a complex matrix of factors:
+Food service locations require a complex mix of factors:

 - Kitchen ventilation possibilities